st1vms/unofficial-claude-api/README.md

 ## Requirements

-### These requirements are needed to auto retrieve session cookie and UserAgent using selenium
+### These requirements are needed to auto retrieve a SessionData object using selenium

 - Firefox installed, and with at least one profile logged into [Claude](https://claude.ai/chats).
 - [geckodriver](https://github.com/mozilla/geckodriver/releases) installed inside a folder registered in PATH environment variable.